-- 3. The instrument appointing a proxy must be submitted to the Company in the following manner: - (a) if submitted by post, be lodged with the Company c/o Complete Corporate Services Pte Ltd at 10 Anson Road, #29-07 International Plaza, Singapore 079903; or - (b) if submitted electronically, be submitted via email to the Company at kohbrotherseco-agm@complete-corp.com, in either case, by 10.00 a.m. on 22 April 2023, being 72 hours before the time appointed for holding the AGM.
+- 5. The instrument appointing a proxy must be submitted to the Company in the following manner: - (a) if submitted by post, be lodged with the Company c/o Complete Corporate Services Pte Ltd at 10 Anson Road, #29-07 International Plaza, Singapore 079903; or - (b) if submitted electronically, be submitted via email to the Company at kohbrotherseco-agm@complete-corp.com, in either case, by 10.00 a.m. on 26 April 2024, being 72 hours before the time appointed for holding the AGM and any instrument of proxy received after the cut-off time shall be treated as invalid.